csmanea/testing-workshops/oci-ignite-advanced/create-oke/create-oke-cluster.md

   ![Cluster homepage state available.](images/state-available-cluster-oke.png " ")

-## Task 2: Acccess the OKE Cluster and Deploy a Hello World application
+## Task 2: Access the OKE Cluster and Deploy a Hello World application

 1. On the cluster view, click on the **Access Cluster** button.